Interview by Jaclyn Mika (School of Journalism '08).

 How has your journalism degree and what you learned in school prepared you for your current career?

-Can you talk about one of the biggest accomplishments so far?
+Can you talk about one of the biggest accomplishments you've made?

 What's one of your favourite memories from j-school?